TO BE PUBLISHED December 2024

 - ways forward for improving accountability - improving guidance and training - measuring performance - the role of accurate data

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-Those due to attend include officials from DHSC; MHRA; OLS; UKHSA; DBT; HMPPS; HoC Library; Home Office; DoH, ROI; the Welsh Government; and The Scottish Government.
+As well as key stakeholders, those due to attend include parliamentary pass-holders from the House of Commons and officials from DHSC; MHRA; OLS; UKHSA; NAO; ICO; DBT; HMPPS; HoC Library; Home Office; DoH, ROI; the Welsh Government; and The Scottish Government.